 GSA Advantage is GSA’s online catalog.

-For additional information on GSA Schedules, please contact Steve Makovec at email@example.com or 414-270-3600.
+For additional information on GSA Schedules, please contact our staff of experts at email@example.com or 414-270-3600.